gjhaveri98/Netflix-Content-Analysis/README.md

 # Netflix-Content-Analysis
-Analysis of Netflix content library
+This project involves an analysis of the Netflix content library based on data from Kaggle.

+# Tools Used
+Python
+Pandas
+NumPy
+Matplotlib
+Seaborn
+NLTK